paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-02-bradshaws_guide.md

   country-name: United Kingdom
 summary: Having copied, pasted and formatted another 115 pages of OCR’d text, <cite>Bradshaw’s Guide</cite> now contains tours throughout South West England, the West Midlands, Wales and Ireland.
 category:
-- travel
+- Bradshaw’s Guide
-tags:
-- project:bradshaws_guide
+- Travel
 ---
 [<cite>Bradshaw’s Guide</cite>][1] is a hyperlinked revival of a popular Victorian guide to Britain and Ireland’s nascent railway network.
 It’s also a personal project that lies at the intersection of my interests: design, technology, trains… the preservation of [historic English counties][2].